 David Gonzales has served as an Elder since February 2015 and has been a member since 2009.
 David is actively involved in Men’s Ministry and small group leadership.

 Todd is the Teaching Pastor and an elder at Hope and has been serving the church since 2008.
 He and his wife, Alisa and their three children live in Woburn.
 In his spare time, Todd enjoys running, reading, and photography.

 Iain has been the Community Life Pastor since 2008 and an elder since 2001.
 He and his wife, Liz, a professional violinist, live in Lexington.
 They have two grown daughters, a son-in-law, and a grandson.
 Iain enjoys road trips, biking and DIY projects.

-Steve is the Family and Children’s Pastor at Hope and has been serving the church since 2017.
+Steve is the Family, Children and Youth Pastor at Hope and has been serving the church since 2017.
 He and his wife Merri and their two children live in Stoneham.
 In his spare time Steve enjoys hiking, trips to the coast, and watching Red Sox baseball.

 Alisa has been a member of Hope since 2008 but joined the staff as the Office Administrator in the summer of 2016.
 She has been blessed by being a part of Hope through the years and thoroughly enjoys serving in this way.
 She and her husband have three children.

 Tom has been worshiping at Hope since 2001.
 He and his wife, Taeseon, live in Arlington.
 Tom is an engineer and has worked with Stone & Webster but is now with Westinghouse.
 In his spare time he enjoys skiing and fly fishing.

 David has been attending Hope since 2013.
 He and his wife, Sharlene and their three children live in Winchester.
 He works as an ophthalmologist in Chelmsford, and he enjoys going on medical mission trips.